-- Visual and performing arts (“f”) – One year, including dance, drama/theater, music or visual art.
+- Visual and performing arts (“f”) – One year chosen from dance, drama/theater, music or visual art.

-- College-preparatory elective (“g”) – One year chosen from the “a-f” courses beyond those used to satisfy the requirements above, or courses that have been approved solely for use as “g” electives.
+- College-preparatory elective (“g”) – One year chosen from the “a-f” courses beyond those used to satisfy the requirements above, or courses that have been approved solely in the elective area.

 California high schools can submit their courses to UC for “a-g” certification using the Online Update website.
 A course's "a-g" approval is based on the “a-g” course evaluation guidelines and the subject-specific course criteria established by UC faculty.
 Once approved, the "a-g" course is added to the school's "a-g" course list.
 To satisfy the subject requirements, the course must appear on the school's course list for the year the student took the course.